skyslope/skyslope-forms-widget/readme.md

 This parameter will instruct the widget to avoid opening a modal and instead render the widget inline.

-This parameter will instruct the widget to avoid opening a modal and instead render the widget inline.

 Next, you will need to add the following ss-container-inline web component to your HTML or JSX:

 ```html